Skip to main content

 Zero side effects — useful for “is this routine wired correctly?” without burning tokens.
 The cost figure is an order-of-magnitude estimate (flat token-density heuristic, not real pricing).
 The same report renders inline in the UI: click Dry run in the routine detail panel and the report appears above the tab bar.

-Offline DSL validation with no server call.
+Offline DSL validation with no server call (by default).
 Reads from the file argument or stdin if absent.

 Exit code 0 = valid, 1 = invalid.
 CI-friendly: